Automattic/simplenote-electron/README.md

 End-to-end tests are run with `npm run test-e2e`.
 Note that the `Spectron` version corresponds with the version of `Electron` we are using and so at the time of writing this is pinned at version 6.
-Use the corresponding API docs for `webdriver-io` which correspond to the `Specron` version.
+Use the corresponding API docs for `webdriver-io` which correspond to the `Spectron` version.
 At the time of writing you will want to refer to the [webdriver-io v4.13 API docs](http://v4.webdriver.io/v4.13/api.html).

 ## Coding Guidelines